 4. Magna Publications Subscriptions

-All staff with a CSU email address have free access to our annual subscription to the four different high quality resources for enhancing practice.
+All staff with a Charles Sturt University email address have FREE access to our annual subscription to the four different high quality resources for enhancing practice.

 How to subscribe

-Staff with a CSU login can obtain the code and subscription instructions from this What's New link.
+Staff with a Charles Sturt University login can obtain the code and subscription instructions from this What's New link.

 Ellen McIntyre email@example.com or